Terms and Conditions

 - The payment day for the purposes of the Contract means the day of crediting the paid amount to the account of the Supplier at its bank.

 - In particular in case of new customers, the Supplier may require the payment of the purchase price before shipment of the Goods.
+Such payment is not considered as an advance payment.

 - In case the Buyer is in delay with the payment of the purchase price of the Goods under the Purchase Contract for more than 10 days, the Supplier may, at its discretion: